tnebooks/10th-science/questions/science/solutions/solubility.md

 ---
 choices:
-  - No change
+  - "No change"
-  - decreases
+  - "decreases"
-  - no reaction
+  - "no reaction"
 answers:
-  - increases
+  - "increases"
 explanation: ''
 ---